cescude/simsim/README.md

 Note that `EOF` can be anything:

     /v2/of/some/api
-    > Content-type: application/csv
+    Content-type: application/csv
     ANYTHING_ELSE
     h1,h2,h3
     1,2,3
     4,5,6
     ANYTHING_ELSE

-As in the prior examples, response headers can be supplied with the `>` syntax:
+As in the prior examples, response headers can be specified before the content definition:

     /v3/of/some/api
-    > X-My-Custom-Header: this thing!
+    X-My-Custom-Header: this thing!
-    > X-Another-One: agreed!
+    X-Another-One: agreed!
     { "result": true }

 Can use lua to perform additional checks on the request to aid in matching: